sciapponi/audiologger/README.md

 git clone https://github.com/sciapponi/audiologger
 ```

-Install the Transcriber Client Requirements, edit or create a new config file and run the **main.py** to start the client.
+Install the Transcribe Client Requirements, edit or create a new config file and run the **main.py** to start the client.

 The config file has the following structure: